 General Phrases and Questions

 Knowing some basic questions in Spanish will help you along pilgrimage routes.
-Whether you’re looking for directions, asking about prices, or inquiring about food, these phrases in Spanish will make your journey smoother and your interactions with locals more enjoyable.
+Whether you’re looking for directions, asking about prices, or inquiring about food, these phrases in Spanish will make day-to-day conversations easier and your interactions with locals more enjoyable.

 9. Solo hablo un poco de español – I only speak a little Spanish

-10. Necesito un medico – I need a doctor
+12. Necesito un médico – I need a doctor

 Buying Bread in Spain Uwalk Camino